 It’s important therefore to think hard about where the function sits in the organisation, both in regard to functions and business units.
 Placing the function outside of the line accountability of directors who are also sponsoring material parts of the portfolio is important; equally, avoiding the risk of the function being seen as a mouthpiece for IT or for finance is desirable.
 Compromises need to be made here but this independence check is key to success.

 3. A portfolio management function needs to know its audience

-How a portfolio capability is implemented, how it engages with its stakeholders up and across the organization and how it operates in the day to day should all be colored by the culture it’s operating within.
+How a portfolio capability is implemented, how it engages with its stakeholders up and across the organisation and how it operates in the day to day should all be coloured by the culture it’s operating within.
 This is true for most functions but particularly so here.
-It’s these cultural norms that are at the heart of how organizations deliver change best.
+It’s these cultural norms that are at the heart of how organisations deliver change best.

-Getting this wrong will doom a portfolio function to pushing on closed doors and needlessly antagonizing.
-However, understanding the organization's approach to risk and failure, its attitude to process, its historic experience of change, and how stakeholders are motivated to deliver will all help engage with and drive forward the organization most effectively.
+Getting this wrong will doom a portfolio function to pushing on closed doors and needlessly antagonising.
+However, understanding the organisation's approach to risk and failure, its attitude to process, its historic experience of change, and how stakeholders are motivated to deliver will all help engage with and drive forward the organisation most effectively.

 4. A change portfolio function should start and stay small and high powered

 Keep the change portfolio team small and high powered – you don’t need a standing army to make a big difference.
 A portfolio management function should do a few vital things very well – at least to start with before it earns the right to expand remit.